-The neural learning for robotics research (NLR) laboratory is lead by Dr. Elmar Rueckert and located at the Institute for Robotics and Cognitive Systems at University Lübeck and affiliated with the Technical University Darmstadt.
+The neural learning for robotics research (NLR) laboratory is lead by Prof. Elmar Rueckert and located at the Institute for Robotics and Cognitive Systems at University of Lübeck and affiliated with the Technical University Darmstadt.

 The group’s research topics are autonomous systems, machine and deep learning, brain-computer interfaces and simulations and computational models.

 August 28, 2020

 Conference Paper Accepted at IEEE SensorsThe paper by Nils Rottmann, Ralf Burder, Achim Schweikard und Elmar Rueckert on Exploiting Chlorophyll Fluorescense for Building Robust low-Cost Mowing Area Detectors was accepted for publication at the IEEE SENSORS 2020 Conference, to be held from October 25-28, 2020.

 July 16, 2020